jpangia/js2mouse/readme.md

    <h2>Long-Term TODO:</h2>
-   port to C++, making the joystick utilities being part of a class
+   - port to C++, making the joystick utilities being part of a class
+   - investigate porting to Rust.
+If Rust supports an analog of the C joystick header, then that will probably get around the weird read bug.
+Might be able to use the C header directly, depending on how cross-language support works
 <h1>dev notes:</h1>
 <p>
 xorg xlib docs: